malcolm-a/spotify-charts-analysis/README.md

-# Music-Viz
+# Spotify Charts Analysis

-Music-Viz is a data project designed to collect, store, and analyze music streaming data from various online sources.
+A data project designed to collect, store, and analyze music streaming data from various online sources.
 It fetches daily information about artists, songs, and charts from Spotify and Kworb.net, saving the data into a PostgreSQL database for further analysis and visualization with Metabase.

 ## Features